 As communities plan for the impacts of climate change, a vulnerability assessment enables them to identify their vulnerabilities and create strategies for adaptation.
 Using on-the-ground examples, this workshop will focus on conducting a climate vulnerability assessment at the local or regional level.
-Leaders will learn how to build stakeholder capacity so that the outputs of the assessment can then be utilized to actively implement options that can strengthen a community’s resilience.
+Leaders will learn how to build stakeholder capacity and target and include vulnerable populations so that the outputs of the assessment can strengthen a community’s resilience.

 Specific topics to be addressed in the workshop include:

 - Downscaling of global climate data to be relevant at the local level

 - Mapping the causal chain from climate parameter to impact